Buckeye Power & Renewable Energy

 Buckeye Power has added capacity from a variety of renewable energy sources in and out of the state:

-• In FY 2008 Buckeye Power joined the National Renewables Cooperative Organization (NRCO), a “super cooperative” tasked with identifying viable renewable energy projects and making green power available to its members.
+• Since 2008 Buckeye has been a member of the National Renewables Cooperative Organization (NRCO), a “super cooperative” tasked with identifying viable renewable energy projects and making green power available to its members.
 NRCO includes generation-and-transmission co-ops and distribution cooperatives in multiple states that serve more than 22 million consumers.
 NRCO allows members to jointly pool their resources to participate in and benefit from utility-scale renewable energy projects.

 • Buckeye Power’s renewable energy demonstration projects—a wind turbine at Indian Lake High School in Logan County and a solar panel at Butler Rural Electric Cooperative—continue to provide educational opportunities for students and the public, while helping build a performance database for evaluating the efficiency and return on investment of small distributed generation systems.
 The wind turbine erected and monitored by high school science students won a Cooperative Research Network “Cooperative Innovators” award.